Concept: Recipes in Dataiku¶

 A circle in the Flow represents a recipe, but its color represents the category of recipe.
 Dataiku recipes can be divided into visual, code, or plugin recipes.

 Visual recipes (in yellow) accomplish the most common data transformation operations, such as cleaning, grouping, and filtering, through a pre-defined graphical user interface.

 Instead of a pre-defined visual recipe, you are free to define your own processing logic in a code recipe (in orange), using a language such as Python, R, or SQL.

 The third category of recipe is the plugin recipe (typically in red).
-A full discussion of plugins within DSS is outside the scope of this section, but know that they are a way for coders to extend the native capabilities of DSS.
+A full discussion of plugins within Dataiku is outside the scope of this section, but know that they are a way for coders to extend the native capabilities of Dataiku.

 If code recipes give you complete freedom to perform any data processing task, and visual recipes can be used and understood by everyone in your team, a plugin recipe combines these benefits by wrapping a visual interface on top of a code recipe.